Training & Assistance

 - re-creating the original “Nuts and Bolts” Manual of procedures, policies and sample materials and using it to train each new state model program.

-When the need for licensed mental health professionals to volunteer their livelihood so as to provide access to clinical care for thousands of families and individuals is documented not just in one state, but regionally and nationally, it will be impossible to dispute the critical need to revise national health care policies.
+When the need for licensed mental health professionals to volunteer their livelihood so as to provide access to clinical care for thousands of families and individuals is documented not just in one state, but regionally and nationally, it will be impossible to dispute the continued critical need for this care.

 When funding is received, The Pro Bono Counseling Project plans to start new programs in five states within the first two years.
 Ideally, the first region will include states contiguous to Maryland.
 Additional programs should begin to blossom across the country in the third year and PBCP will assist them while continuing as a resource for the more established programs.